engie-group/shaystack/Contibute.md

 $ make graphql-schema
 ```

-- Insert this schema without the `Query`
+- Insert this schema without the `Query` in you global query,
-- In you global query, insert a link to `app/graphql_model.py!ReadHaystack`
+- insert a link to `app/graphql_model.py!ReadHaystack`
-- And deploy your application
+- and deploy your application

 #### Use AWS AppSync

 It's possible to use AWS AppSync to integrate the Haystack GraphQL API.
 Read the
 file [`AppSync.md`](aws%20appsync/AppSync.md)
 in the folder `aws appsync`.

+## Deploy on Docker

+- To build the image use `make docker-build`.
+- To run the docker use `make docker-run`
+- To start the docker in background use `make async-docker-start` and stop with `make async-docker-stop`
+- To remove the image use `make docker-rm`

 ## Deploy the application on AWS Lambda